UNStats/covid-19-response/content/data-solutions/covid-19-related-deaths-by-ethnic-group-in-England-and-Wales.md

 remaining difference has not yet been explained.

-The researchers used binary logistic regression models to estimate whether the risk of dying from COVID-19 is greater among ethnic groups than among the White ethnic population.
+The researchers used binary logistic regression models to estimate whether the risk of dying from COVID-19 is greater among ethnic groups than among the white ethnic population.
 The models controlled for geographic, demographic, socio-economic, living arrangements, and health as measured in the 2011 Census.
 The report explains the justification for each of the variable used as controls in the model.
-Detailed information on the [methodology](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/methodologies/coronavirusrelateddeathsbyethnicgroupenglandandwalesmethodology) used in the analysis are also available online.
+Detailed information on the [methodology](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/methodologies/coronavirusrelateddeathsbyethnicgroupenglandandwalesmethodology) used in the analysis is also available online.

 After adjusting for socio-economic and demographic factors, the main findings show that most minority groups tend to be more disadvantaged than their white